I don't own Harry Potter, but I hope that this story is satisfactory.

 "Because this alliance is a secret, duh.
 Now what have you got for me?"

-"And agreement.
-You're right, you need me and if I'm going to do what Hermione suggests then I could sure use your help"
+"An agreement.
+You're right, you need me and if I'm going to do what Hermione suggests then I could sure use your help."

 Draco did a dive partly for the show, partly to hide his proud grin.
 Brilliant Hermione, what a brilliant idea.
 Not only would this make Potter grow up a bit but it would train the others and not just anyone, because only those brave enough to actually be any good as fighters would step up for lessons and will be worth training.
 Then eventually, they could branch out and teach the lesser students.

-"Yeah, in see your point, so what; you want me to keep Umbridge away"
+"Yeah, I see your point, so what; you want me to keep Umbridge away?"

-"Yeah, not just now, but in the future, eventually we have to find a meeting place, ad times, Hermione's probably sorting it, but when it happens, we need you to protect it"
+"Yeah, not just now, but in the future, eventually we have to find a meeting place, and times, Hermione's probably sorting it, but when it happens, we need you to protect it."

-Draco was actually impressed; potter came up with this himself?
-"You want me as spy, keep an eye on Umbridge and report to you when she's getting warm, pretty cunning Potter, I didn't know you had it in you."
+Draco was actually impressed; Potter came up with this by himself?
+"You want me as a spy, keep an eye on Umbridge and report to you when she's getting warm, pretty cunning, Potter, I didn't know you had it in you."

 "Do we have a deal?"
 Potter snapped tersely.

-"Almost, what about my Slytherin's, there's quite a few I can name who would not only be willing, but perfect for your little group, first to third years, I want them trained too," he said, thinking of little Livia and others who looked up to him.
+"Almost, what about my Slytherins, there's quite a few I can name who would not only be willing, but perfect for your little group, first to third years, I want them trained too," he said, thinking of little Livia and others who looked up to him.

 "That might not be so easy Malfoy, they're Slytherins, and you guys aren't exactly known for house unity.
-People aren't going to accept them with a bouquet"
+People aren't going to accept them with a bouquet."

-"It's my conditions" he pressed "Take it or leave it"
+"It's my condition," he pressed.
+"Take it or leave it."